stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 EqV t => EqV (NP ts) => EqV (NP (t :: ts)) where
 ```

-This works, and `EqV` instances can be derived almost exactly
+This works, and `EqV` instances can be implemented almost exactly
 the same way as for tuples above.
 However, since I'm using
 a similar design in [idris2-sop](https://github.com/stefan-hoeck/idris2-sop)
 I changed implementations there as well and soon realized that